-FOSR1020 Advanced Nutrition and Food for Health 28.0 Hours Building upon the "Basic Nutrition and Food Safety" course, the students will be equipped with the knowledge to create recipes and menus that fulfill the needs of those who require therapeutic diets.
+FOSR1020 Advanced Nutrition and Food for Health 28.0 Hours

+This course will build upon Nutrition and Food Safety Training whereby students create recipes and menus that fulfill the needs of a balanced diet and the needs of those who have special dietary requirements.
 The focus will be to maintain the culinary artistry and the nutritional integrity while meeting the required dietary parameters.

 P- FOSR1015 Basic Nutrition and Food Safety Training

 FOSR1021 Advanced Cooking Techniques and Product Knowledge 70.0 Hours This practical course enables students to develop knowledge of butchery, larder, moist and dry heat cooking techniques in a professional kitchen while applying principles of sustainability.
 The focus of the course will be on the knowledge, skills and behaviours of a professional cook, sanitation and the workflow processes in a kitchen.
-Students will practice skills and techniques to prepare larder items and employ principles of plate presentation.
+Students will practice skills and techniques to prepare larder items, paté/terrine, meat, poultry, fish, shellfish and principles of plate presentation.